abgeschiedenheit/abgeschiedenheit.github.io/pages/about.md

 	</figcaption>
 </figure>

-Interested in sensible web development, design, and accessibility.
+Mexican-born, California-based late-twenty-something.
+By profession, interested in sensible web development, design, and accessibility.
+By calling, interested in peculiar literature and philosophy.

-Reachable at `gottesminne` at [the positively-charged atomic particle]mail.com.
+As the domain suggests, you may find me on [GitHub](https://github.com/abgeschiedenheit).
+Otherwise, you may reach me at `gottesminne` at [the name of the positive-charged subatomic particle]mail.com.

 ## about the website